Whistle-Blower and Whistle-blowing law in India explained

 (This post elucidates the meaning of Whistle-Blower and Whistleblowing Laws in India)

-The whistle-blower is a complainant who wishes to complain or disclose on any allegation of corruption or of miss-use of office by any employee of the Central Government or of any corporation established under any Central Act, government companies, societies or local authorities owned or controlled by the Central Government.
-The complainant should send his/her complaint in writing to ‘The Central Vigilance Commission (CVC)’ ‘who is the Designated Agency, to receive such complaints.
+The whistle-blower is a complainant who wishes to complain or disclose any allegation of corruption or misuse of office by any employee of the Central Government or of any corporation established under any Central Act, government companies, societies, or local authorities owned or controlled by the Central Government.
+The complainant should send his/her complaint in writing to ‘The Central Vigilance Commission (CVC)’ ‘which is the Designated Agency, to receive such complaints.
 The designated agency on receipt of the complaint would ascertain the identity of the complainant; if the complainant is anonymous, it will not take any action in the matter.
 However, the identity of the complainant will not be revealed unless the complainant himself has made either the details of the complaint public or disclosed his identity to any other office or authority.
-During the course of the investigation, the Commission should not disclose the identity of the informant and also shall request the concerned head of the organisation to keep the identity of the informant a secret, if for any reason the head comes to know the identity.
-The CVC can take the help of CBI or Police department, if it considers necessary, to complete the investigation.
+During the investigation, the Commission should not disclose the identity of the informant and also shall request the concerned head of the organisation to keep the identity of the informant a secret, if for any reason the head comes to know the identity.
+The CVC can take the help of CBI or the Police department, if it is considered necessary, to complete the investigation.

 The Commission shall not entertain or inquire into any disclosure in respect of which a formal and public inquiry has been ordered under the Public Servants Inquiries Act, 1850, or a matter that has been referred for inquiry under the Commissions of Inquiry Act, 1952.

-The whistleblower protection act bill 2011 became an act on President of India’s assent on 9 May 2014.
-The act provides a mechanism to investigate alleged corruption and misuse of power by public servants and also protect anyone who exposes alleged wrongdoing in government bodies, projects, and offices.
-It is not mandatory for companies to have whistleblowing policies, but it is mandatory for them to disclose all in their reports on corporate governance to the extent of the nonmandatory practices.
+The Whistleblower Protection Act Bill 2011 became an act on the President of India’s assent on 9 May 2014.
+The act provides a mechanism to investigate alleged corruption and misuse of power by public servants and also protects anyone who exposes alleged wrongdoing in government bodies, projects, and offices.
+Companies don’t need to have whistleblowing policies, but they must disclose all in their reports on corporate governance to the extent of the nonmandatory practices.

 1.What are Cyber Threats of different types?